velvetkevorkian/website-2021/posts/blog/preact-ssr-tutorial.md

 data from our `PreactApp` and `List` components.
 Compare against [the repo at this point][14] if required.

-Next up, let\'s add some interactivity to our `List` component.
+Next up, let's add some interactivity to our `List` component.

 ## Keeping hydrated   {#keeping-hydrated}